 Those who already work in the field have surely noticed that I made some simplifications.
 In particular, I have omitted:

-• The fact that the expected value of future payments should to be discounted with a rate curve to find a corresponding present-day value.
+generally the underlying asset values used to calculate the payoffare not taken on payment dates but on previous dates; - The fact that the expected value of future payments should to be discounted with a rate curve to find a corresponding present-day value.